Living Radical Dharma

 - To create a space where historically marginalized voices in American sanghas are centered

 - To investigate how “politics of dis-belonging” plays a role in silencing ourselves and others

 - To equip participants with tools that can be taken back to their practices communities to continue the work creating radically inclusive and honest communities

 This retreat draws from the book Radical Dharma: Talking Race, Love & Liberation

 Shambhala Mountain Center is offering financial assistance to 5 individuals who would not otherwise be able to attend this retreat.
 Learn more about the available scholarships and apply HERE.

 The scholarship application deadline is August 1, 2018.

 Rev. angel Kyodo williams, Sensei is a maverick dharma teacher, author, and founder of Center for Transformative Change.
 She applies wisdom teaching to social issues at the intersections of racial, economic and climate justice.
 Rev. angel notes, “Love and justice are not two.
 Without inner change, there can be no outer change.
 Without collective change, no change matters.” angelkyodowilliams.com

 Lama Rod Owens is an activist, poet, and authorized Lama in the Kagyu School of Tibetan Buddhism.
-He is a core teacher with Natural Dharma Fellowship in Cambridge, MA and will complete a Master of Divinity degree at Harvard Divinity School in May where he has been focusing on the intersection of social change, identity, and spiritual practice.
+He is a core teacher with Natural Dharma Fellowship in Cambridge, MA and has a Master of Divinity degree from Harvard Divinity School, with a focus on the intersection of social change, identity, and spiritual practice.
 He is the co-author of Radical Dharma: Talking Love, Race, and Liberation, and author of Love and Rage: The Path of Liberation through Anger (to be released in February). www.lamarod.com